Scholarly and Professional

 Language used is that of the discipline; requires prior knowledge.

-Language is geared for a general audience and is understandable for most readers.
+Language is geared for a general audience; understandable for most readers.